JAICHANGPARK/flutter_kiwi_nlp/doc/medium_flutter_kiwi_nlp_deep_dive_en.md

 - require file-level evidence for decisions,
 - include benchmark-path validation (`tool/benchmark/`) in every change request,
 - attach generated benchmark artifacts to PR descriptions.

 ---

+## Devlog: What We Actually Had To Solve

+To keep this article closer to a real build log than a generic tutorial, here is the repeated pattern we saw in practice: problem -> decision -> outcome.

+### 1) Starting point: one API, many platforms

+The first goal was to keep the API surface minimal and stable:

+- `create`, `analyze`, `addUserWord`, `close`,
+- typed result models (`KiwiAnalyzeResult`, `KiwiCandidate`, `KiwiToken`),
+- explicit failure with `KiwiException` on unsupported or invalid paths.

+This made product code focus on domain logic instead of runtime branching.

+### 2) Hardest practical issue: model-path handling

+Many production failures were model-path related.
+Small path differences caused init failures and made bugs difficult to reproduce across environments.

+So model loading was designed as layered fallback:

+- use explicit `modelPath` when provided,
+- try bundled asset-model paths,
+- fallback to default model download/cache when needed.

+The goal was to avoid "works only if every path is perfectly configured."

+### 3) Multi-platform reality: delivery automation matters

+In practice, deployment plumbing consumed more time than core analysis logic:

+- macOS: prepare artifacts during `pod install`,
+- Linux/Windows: prepare native libraries in build steps,
+- Android: ABI-aware library packaging and build paths,
+- Web: fallback when WASM/module/model URL loading fails.

+We handled this with scripts/build hooks/auto-prepare paths to reduce failure cost during integration.

+### 4) AI collaboration upgrades

+As the package evolved, we needed consistent AI execution quality, not only good documentation.
+So we shipped both docs and skills together:

+- `llms.txt` for quick repo-context injection,
+- `skills/flutter-kiwi-nlp/SKILL.md` for a standard workflow,
+- API/runtime references plus verification scripts.

+The target outcome is one-prompt consistency for implement + validate + report.

+### 5) Performance discussions based on data

+"Feels faster" is not enough in team reviews.
+We added benchmark scripts to generate reproducible artifacts for both runtimes and one final comparison report.

+That made PR performance conversations objective and repeatable.

+---